Brett Tracy on a Roll: Reuters, AMA Award, EAST Scholarship

 "Our data show that metabolic syndrome has a significant impact on mortality and outcomes of trauma patients," Reuters quoted Dr. Tracy as saying.
 "Not only were there increased rates of cardiovascular (complications) associated with metabolic syndrome, but also significantly longer lengths of hospital and ICU stays, and more time on mechanical ventilation."

-Dr. Tracy was also the only surgical trainee out of more than 100 presenters to win the Health System Science Resident Award for his abstract at the American Medical Association Research Symposium EXPO in San Diego on November 15th.
-"Community Distress and Social Vulnerability as Predictors of Traumatic Violence and Death" compared the utility of two indices created for other purposes in predicting violent injuries and deaths based on community factors.
+The abstract presented by Dr. Tracy at the American Medical Association Research Symposium EXPO, "Community Distress and Social Vulnerability as Predictors of Traumatic Violence and Death," compared the utility of two indices created for other purposes in predicting violent injuries and deaths based on community factors.

 The Economic Innovation Group, a bipartisan policy organization, created the Distressed Communities Index (DCI) to evaluate community well-being at the zip code, county, state, and regional level.
 Meanwhile, the Centers for Disease Control and Prevention created the Social Vulnerability Index (SVI), which measures a community's resilience when confronted by external stresses on human heath, including natural disasters or disease outbreaks.
 While these indices are not intended to calculate potential of violence, both are comprised of multiple census-collected variables that are intimately related to violence.